cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 ## Step 2: Vectorization

-The code required to do this is quite simple, thanks to the OpenAI SDK.
+The code required to do this is quite simple, thanks to the **OpenAI SDK** at PyPI.

 #### requirements.txt